 Leveraging the Cloud to Shorten Time-to-Delivery

 Recognizing the new compliance burden placed on collection agencies, a major segment of their customer base, Ontario Systems opted to fast-track their new Complaint Tracker application in the cloud.
 “We built a prototype that was reviewed by 25 customers, applied changes, performed the production build, and deployed it in our cloud data center,” says Cochran.
 “Building on InterSystems technologies, we went from initial concept to delivering a functional product in just 35 days.”

 Complaint Tracker is the first product resulting from Ontario Systems’ breakthrough software as a service (SaaS) strategy focused on cloud-based offerings.
 “The application is immediately available to any customer on a subscription basis,” Cochran says.

 Multitenant Architecture Enables New Analytical Functionality

 Benefits of running in the cloud are readily apparent to Complaint Tracker customers.
 First, the application is conveniently available in any location and environment.
 In addition, Ontario Systems is able to provide customers with competitive benchmarks, which is critical to success in the challenging third-party collections market.
 “Since this is a multitenant environment, we are able to gather outcomes data, de-identify it by stripping out consumer and company information, and then deliver feedback to our customers,” Cochran explains.
 “Through Complaint Tracker reporting, each customer can easily determine where it stands in relation to its competitors.”

 Based on this success, Ontario Systems will continue to deploy new applications in the cloud.
-Plans are to launch a portal in June 2014, which will host any new product built on the cloud subscription model.
+Plans are to launch a portal which will host any new product built on the cloud subscription model.
 “We feel this is our best approach for ongoing innovation.
 We’ve been InterSystems partners for 30 years and have complete confidence in their technology platform,” Cochran says.